#MyBodyStory is a weekly series of reader submitted pieces about what it’s like to live in your body.

 Being 118 isn’t a number I saw coming, but I’m slowly learning that weight is only a number and that number shouldn’t define me, my life, my choices or anything else for that matter.

 In general, I think I am a lot healthier now than I ever was, but I’m nothing like the way I ever wanted to look…and that’s okay.
 The #1 thing has helped me more than anything else is yoga.
 Yoga has changed me mentally, spiritually and physically.
-I’ve learned to let go, I’ve learned to control the uncontrollable and be at peace with myself.
+Since taking up yoga, it has also been a dream of mine to enrol on a yoga teacher training course.
+When it comes to Yoga training India is one of the best places to go if you want to learn all about this fascinating discipline.
+Ultimately, I’ve learned to let go, I’ve learned to control the uncontrollable and be at peace with myself.
 I took the steps to start medication for my anxiety/depression and have been doing much better in terms of my mental state.
 I don’t think I’ll ever be 100% okay with the way I look, but I’m working on it!

 I still have people making comments on my body, telling me that there’s no way I gained weight or that I just need to “shut up” about how my image personally affects me.
 I’m tired of hearing people trying to make me believe that what they say is valid, because it’s not!